Irene Ghobrial

 Irene Ghobrial is an American-Egyptian physician who is a professor at the Dana–Farber Cancer Institute and Harvard Medical School, where her research investigates early detection, mechanisms of disease progression and early interception of multiple myeloma.
-She is interested in why certain patients with monoclonal gammopathy of undetermined significance (MGUS) and smoldering multiple myeloma (SMM) develop multiple myeloma.
+Her research is focused on why certain patients with monoclonal gammopathy of undetermined significance (MGUS) and smoldering multiple myeloma (SMM) develop multiple myeloma.

-Dr. Ghobrial is the Senior Vice President for Experimental Medicine, Director of the Center for Early Detection and Interception of Blood Cancers, Director of the Ghobrial Lab, Co-Leader of the Lymphoma/Myeloma Cancer Center Program, and Professor of Medicine at Dana-Farber Cancer Institute and Harvard Medical School.
+Ghobrial is the Senior Vice President for Experimental Medicine, Director of the Center for Early Detection and Interception of Blood Cancers, Co-Leader of the Lymphoma/Myeloma Cancer Center Program.

 Early life and education

 Ghobrial lived in Nigeria for 13 years during her childhood and moved to Egypt and studied medicine at Cairo University.
 After graduating, she moved to Detroit, where she completed her specialist training at Wayne State University.
-In 2000, she moved to the Mayo Clinic, Rochester, MN, where she worked with Robert A. Kyle as a fellow in hematology and oncology.
+In 2000, she moved to the Mayo Clinic in Rochester, Minnesota, where she worked with Robert A. Kyle as a fellow in hematology and oncology.